Deploy, configure, and manage on-premises file gateways to efficiently bridge local and cloud storage resources.

 Monitor gateways

-Starting from V1.0.39, file gateways support log monitoring.
-You can monitor the gateway status, storage usage, and performance metrics such as the CPU usage, memory usage, and network traffic.
+File gateways V1.0.39 and later support log monitoring.
+You can monitor gateway status, storage usage, and performance metrics such as CPU usage, memory usage, and network traffic.
 For more information, see Monitor gateways.

 Update gateways

-You can update a gateway to the latest version to gain access to new features and important security patches.
+Update a gateway to the latest version for new features and security patches.
 For more information, see Update gateways.

 Modify the AccessKey ID and AccessKey secret

-CSG V1.6.0 and later allow you to modify your AccessKey ID and AccessKey secret in the on-premises gateway console.
+In CSG V1.6.0 and later, you can modify the AccessKey ID and AccessKey secret in the on-premises gateway console.
 For more information, see Modify the AccessKey ID and AccessKey secret.